mathigon/textbooks/content/sequences/content.md

-All sequences that follow this recursive formula are called [__Hailstone Sequences__](gloss:hailstone-sequence), because they seem to move randomly up and down before hitting the 4, 2, 1 cycle – just like hailstones that move up and down in a cloud before crashing to Earth.
+All sequences that follow this recursive formula are called [__Hailstone Sequences__](gloss:hailstone-sequence), because they seem to move randomly up and down before reaching the 4, 2, 1 cycle – just like hailstones that move up and down in a cloud before crashing to Earth.

 In 1937, the mathematician [Lothar Collatz](bio:collatz) proposed that _every_